getalp/mass-dataset/README.md

 The speech-to-speech retrieval baseline model proposed at the paper is available [here](https://github.com/getalp/BibleNet).

+## Citation

+If you use this corpus in your experiments, please use the following bibtex for citation

+@inproceedings{boito2020mass,
+    title={MaSS: A Large and Clean Multilingual Corpus of Sentence-aligned Spoken Utterances Extracted from the Bible}, author={Marcely Zanon Boito and William N. Havard and Mahault Garnerin and Éric Le Ferrand and Laurent Besacier}, booktitle = {Language Resources and Evaluation Conference (LREC) 2020}, year={2020},
+ }

 ## Team and Contact

 The people behind the (325) project: